hora/objects-in-javascript/parts/06-objects-in-js.md

 Functions that are properties of an objects are usually called __methods__.

-    - 'this' keyword for accessing other object properties within methods
+To access the object itself from within a method, you need to use the `this` keyword.